 Robert W. Young Scholarship Fund

-The Robert W. Young Scholarship has supported 33 UNM students studying the linguistics of indigenous languages.
-Robert W. Young, a prominent figure in Navajo linguistics is known for his publications that are tremendous with an in-depth analysis of the Navajo language.
-In honor of his contribution, scholarships range from $1,000.00 to $1,500.00.
+The Robert W. Young Scholarship has supported over 30 UNM students to date in studying the linguistics of Indigenous languages.
+Robert W. Young, a prominent figure in Navajo Linguistics, is well-known for his detailed publications and in-depth analysis of the Navajo language.
+In honor of his contribution, we offer scholarships ranging from $1,000.00 to $1,500.00.

 Steven Menefee Graduate Fund for Indigenous Language Revitalization.

-Steven Virgil Menefee was completing his PhD in Linguistics and working to preserve at risk indigenous languages at UNM when he passed away in 2010.
-Steven was especially interested in the Navajo language and studied Navajo for four semesters with then graduate student, Dr. Melvatha Chee.
-Steven worked closely with both Jalon Begay and Dr. Chee in Navajo language research.
-We loved Steven’s energy, positivity, creativity, and his enthusiasm about indigenous languages and linguistics.
+Steven Virgil Menefee was completing his PhD in Linguistics and working to preserve at-risk Indigenous languages at UNM when he sadly passed away in 2010.
+Steven was especially interested in the Navajo language; he studied Navajo for four semesters with Dr. Melvatha Chee, who was still a graduate student at the time.
+Steven also worked closely with Jalon Begay and Dr. Chee doing Navajo language research.
+We loved Steven’s energy, positivity, creativity, and his enthusiasm for Indigenous languages and linguistics.
+We are thus excited to offer this fund in his honor.

 William Morgan Sr. Navajo Language Fund